 Another issue to watch out for is the storage type of identifier variables.
 The default variable type, float, has seven digits of accuracy.
 Identifiers that are more than seven digits long must be stored as double (numbers with 16 digits of accuracy), as long (integers with up to 10 digits), or as strings (text with up to a billion characters).
 In this data set serial is stored as double and us2000c_pnum as string, so those are fine.
 The pernum variable, on the other hand, is an int (integer), so it can only have five digits.
 (This is our first hint that pernum by itself is not a unique identifier.)

 Note which variables have value labels: with those variables, what you see in output will be the labels and not the underlying values.
 You need to use the values in your code.
-You can see what all the underlying values are with label list.
-This data set makes the interesting choice of applying value labels to year which are identical to the values themselves.
+You can see what all the underlying values are with label list but it’s long, especially since this data set makes the interesting choice of applying value labels to year which are identical to the values themselves.
 (Most likely there are some circumstances where they apply a different label.)
 You can also list a single label using the label names you get from describe:

 labellist gq_lbl